OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Structure.md

  Calculate **passing score:** Pass or fail can refer to a minimum score that you define or to passing selected or all assessable course elements.
  If you select  _«As of minimum score»_ , you can enter the minimum score in another field.
 This refers to the course elements selected above, i.e. on the course element  _Structure_  a _«Passed»_  is displayed, if the total score is greater or equal to the selected minimum score.

  If you select _«Adopt from course element»_, assessable course elements of your course are displayed by means of  **Passed by**.
-You can now select those whose "passed" value should result in the "passed" value of the course element  _Structure_ with a boolean AND-link.
+You can now select those whose "Passed" value should result in the "Passed" value of the course element  _Structure_ with a boolean AND-link.
 I.e. if the course element _Structure_  should show a  _«Passed»_, all selected course elements have to have a  _«Passed»_.

  Calculate **failed score:**  It is also possible to calculate "Failed".